digbmc/wbbm/_transcriptions/media_030.md

 And perfume every breeze.

 "Where lilies bend their fragrant heads
-To kiss they plashing streasm, and dark-skinned musme, almond-eyed,
+To kiss thy plashing streams,
+and dark-skinned musme, almond-eyed,
 Wake long forgotten dreams.